martin12333/marti-onedrive/Dokumenty/2511-symptom-tracker.publ.dir/251105-symptom-tracker.f8.md

 251117
 placený Gemini spočítal integrál

+# I am a human with anxiety disorder, autism spectrum disorder, underweight, malnutrition

 ##

-Let's assume some similarities between computers and human brains
+Let's assume some distant similarities  between computers and human brains

+Let's assume some close similarities between LLMs and human brains

+Let's assume that human brains have something like the attention heads in LLMs

+##

 Human short-term memory capacity is estimated to be around 7±2 syllables ... computer analogy could be 1 SIMD register in the CPU that holds data temporarily ...